-Yes.
-Telework is an effective infection-control strategy that is also familiar to ADA-covered employers as a reasonable accommodation.
+- Your employer may encourage you to telework (i.e., work from an alternative location such as home) as an infection-control strategy during a pandemic.
 In addition, employees with disabilities that put them at high risk for complications of pandemic influenza may request telework as a reasonable accommodation to reduce their chances of infection during a pandemic.

 Guidance from public health authorities is likely to change as the COVID-19 pandemic evolves.
 Therefore, we will continue to follow the most current information on maintaining workplace safety.

-For more information about ongoing legislative action in response to COVID-19, existing federal, state, and local paid leave rights, and model bills, visit www.abetterbalance.org/covid19
+For more information about ongoing legislative action in response to COVID-19, existing federal, state, and local paid leave rights, and model bills, visit https://www.abetterbalance.org/get-help/

 For more know-your-rights information state-by-state, visit here.